-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.7.x.
-If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.
+- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.9.x.
+See Cloudera Documentation for information specific to other releases.

 Make sure you are not trying to run MRv1 and YARN on the same set of nodes at the same time.
 This is not recommended; it will degrade your performance and may result in an unstable MapReduce cluster deployment.